Portugal ready for Champions League after subduing virus

 In Lisbon, they will have to comply with UEFA’s 31-page return-to-play protocols for international matches.
 Players will be tested before departure for a host city and a day before games.
 Anyone who has had either a coronavirus diagnosis or “any suspicious symptoms or contacts” will be subject to pulmonary function testing and, in severe cases, “organ-dependent examinations.”

+Costa noted the Portugal was one of the first soccer leagues to resume amid the pandemic, and that it finished with only one player having tested positive for COVID-19.

-The venues are Benfica’s Stadium of Light and Sporting Lisbon’s Alvalade Stadium.
+The venues in Lisbon are Benfica’s Stadium of Light and Sporting Lisbon’s Alvalade Stadium.

 More AP soccer https://apnews.com/Soccer and https://twitter.com/AP_Sports